 Next Steps:

-- You will receive a confirmation letter in the post from you firm university choice, which you will also be able to view on track.
+- You will receive a confirmation letter in the post from your firm university choice, which you will also be able to view on track.

 Next Steps:

-- Register for Adjustment by logging in to your UCAS Track account.
+- Register for Clearing by logging in to your UCAS Track account.
+You will need to decline your current offer(s) to do this.

 Next Steps: